cerebnismus/ping-exporter/README.md

 This service provides ICMP ping metrics for Prometheus.
 Using this [ping](https://github.com/cerebnismus/ping) repository.

-## Grafana Dashboard

-Use the [dashboard](https://github.com/cerebnismus/ping-exporter/blob/main/Ping-Exporter-Dashboard.json) to visualize the ping metrics.

 ## Prometheus Configuration

 In the `prometheus.yml` file, add a new scrape config: